HTTPArchive/almanac.httparchive.org/src/README.md

 prince "http://127.0.0.1:8080/en/2019/ebook?cover&spine=25&pageWidth=148&pageHeight=210&unit=mm&base-font-size=10px" -o static/pdfs/web_almanac_2019_en_cover_A5.pdf
 ```

-Note this will create one extra page at the begining which will need to be removed with a PDF editor to start with a clean page for printing.
+Note, simialr to above, this will create one extra page at the begining which will need to be removed with a PDF editor to start with a clean page for printing.
 Please remove this before checking in versions into git.

 With the print-ready eBook and Cover you can send them to a printer.
 I used https://www.digitalprintingireland.ie/ before and they were excellent and charge about €35 for a full-colour A5 ebook.
-Most of the settings above are for them, so tweak them based on your own printers requirements.
+Most of the settings above are for them, so tweak them based on your own printer's requirements.

 ## Deploying changes